 The sustainable and future-proof design of animal husbandry in an increasingly globalised world is a complex task.
 Here the focus is just as much on resource efficiency and conservation under consideration of local and global environmental and climate effects as on animal wellbeing and health as well as the safety of foods produced from them.

-At the Leibniz Institute for Farm Animal Biology (FBN), more than 60 scientists research the animal-side aspects of sustainable farm animal husbandry in six disciplinary institutes (Genetics and Biometry, Genome Biology, Reproductive Biology, Behavioural Biology, Muscle Biology and Growth, Nutritional Physiology).
+At the Research Institute for Farm Animal Biology (FBN), more than 60 scientists research the animal-side aspects of sustainable farm animal husbandry in six disciplinary institutes (Genetics and Biometry, Genome Biology, Reproductive Biology, Behavioural Biology, Muscle Biology and Growth, Nutritional Physiology).

 A total of 300 employees work together in three interdisciplinary program areas.